eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```

-The operations to create a record of object liveness across the heap, which began with the global *mark* cycle, is completed with a sweep phase.
+The operations to create a record of object liveness across the heap, which began with the global *mark* cycle, is followed by a sweep phase.
 The sweep phase is triggered by the end of the global *mark* cycle to be included in the next partial GC cycle that runs.

 #### Sweep phase